 - A copy of the course syllabus, including topics and textbook.
 If you can not get a copy of the syllabus, you will need the description from the course catalog, and copies of your homeworks or exams from the course.

 - A copy of your transcript showing your grade and the course credit.

 - A completed copy of the undergraduate request for transfer credit.

-Then email one of the advisors listed at the top of the page, asking to set up a time to meet.
-To make the process go as smoothly as possible, include all the information you have available electronically.
-At the meeting we will go over the material and sign your request for transfer credit.
+Email one of the advisors listed at the top of the page, asking to set up a time to meet.
+To make the process as smooth as possible include all the information you have available electronically.
+At the meeting the advisor will evaluate the request.

 Scholarships and Awards

 Graduation with Distinction in Research and Creative Works - PDF